JCAdkins/REST/twitter/README.md

 ```

 ### `DELETE  users/@{username}`
 "Deletes" a user with the given username.
-If no such user exists or the provided credentials do not match the user, an error should be sent in lieu of a response.
-If a user is successfully "deleted", the response should contain the user data prior to deletion.
+If no such user exists or the provided credentials do not match the user, an error will be sent in lieu of a response.
+If a user is successfully "deleted", the response will contain the user data prior to deletion.

-**IMPORTANT:** This action should not actually drop any records from the database!
-Instead, develop a way to keep track of "deleted" users so that if a user is re-activated, all of their tweets and information are restored.

 #### Request
 ```javascript